fdlandi/hello-world/README.md

 For additional readings, the "Deep Learning" book is publicly available [online](http://www.deeplearningbook.org/) - it is worth considering buying the physical copy if you are interested in the topic.

-Many of the practical work will be done using [Google Colab](https://colab.research.google.com), which does not require extra setup and provides free GPUs.
+Practical work will be done using [Google Colab](https://colab.research.google.com), which does not require extra setup and provides free GPUs.
 All you need is an internet connection and a google account.

 ### Practicals
 * Backpropagation & Gradient Descent ([solutions](https://github.com/fdlandi/hello-world/blob/master/backpropagation.py))